 Growing up in a military family, change was inevitable.
 She spent much of her childhood in Northern Canada around the 60th parallel.
 Canadian landscapes, remote communities, and winter are the foundations of her memories and appear often in her work.
 Generally preferring the found over the staged, Dyanne likes to explore the place in which she finds herself in an attempt to find stillness and meaning.

 Dyanne held her first solo exhibition: Life in the Knife at the City of Ottawa’s Shenkman Arts Centre in late 2019.
 Since 2005, Dyanne has worked as an editorial photographer whose clients included: Hello!
 Canada magazine, National Art Centre, Diplomat and International Canada magazine and Ottawa Citizen Style magazine amongst other corporate clients.
 Prior to that she worked as a public servant for the Federal Government of Canada.

-Dyanne is currently in the second year of the School of The Photographic Arts: Ottawa diploma program under the direction of Michael Tardioli.
+Dyanne is a graduate of the School of The Photographic Arts: Ottawa diploma program under the direction of Michael Tardioli.